-Italian student Silvia is an Erasmus student in London studying MA Translation (Business and Legal) at Middlesex University.
-Silvia was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.
+US student Alexander moved to London to study a Masters in Intelligent Mobility at the Royal College of Art.
+Alexander was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.

-Here Silvia tells us more about herself, why she chose to study in London and what her impressions are so far.
+Here Alexander tells us more about himself, why he chose to study in London and what his impressions are so far.

-What do you like most about Middlesex University?
+What do you enjoy most about studying at the RCA?

 What have you enjoyed most during your time in London so far?

 London is diverse, vibrant and inspired.
 When I visited London for the first time, back in 2015, I knew in my gut that I wanted to return here to live and study.
 So fast forwarding to today, it’s very much surreal to have fallen in love with this city all over again.
 I must say, my favourite part of London thus far is the people who keep it alive.
 The positive energy, optimism and British humour are nothing short of contagious.
 I had always wondered why Londoners speak so highly of the city, but I’m quickly beginning to understand those reasons first-hand.

 With so much happening in this city, there’s always something to do, see or experience.
 So, when I’m not busy working in the studio or library, I find myself visiting many museums, sampling new cuisines and of course, appreciating the countless classic and exotic cars which rumble down the city’s streets.
 What a place to be!

 What did you enjoy most about the International Student Welcome Event you took part in?

 Being from San Diego California, I’m always keen for a beautiful sunset.
 I was captivated by the golden hues that my peers and I were able to see from atop the Urbanest Student Accommodation by Westminster Bridge.
 Adjacent to the London Eye and across from the Houses of Parliament, I couldn’t imagine a more memorable way to bring our day to a close.